cmkobel/kmapipeline2/README.md

 # kmapipeline2

-This is an automated pipeline that takes a list of paths with microbial isolates (PE).
+This is an automated pipeline for use for many microbial isolates.

 Quality control is followed by species detection, assembly and finally comparisons in groups of isolates: Core genome analysis etc.

 A simple database is maintained with relevant metadata for the isolates.
-This database can interface with nullarbor, tormes, bifrost etc.
+This database should interface with nullarbor, tormes, bifrost etc.

 ## Functionality
 This microbial genome pipeline executes a number of tasks on each set of reads.